amitx13/Learning-Rust/readme.md

 mmutable data is inherently `thread-safe` because if no thread can alter the data, then no `synchronization` is needed when data is accessed concurrently.And no `race around` condition
 Knowing that certain data will not change allows the compiler to optimize code better.

+# What Is Ownership?
+Ownership is a set of rules that govern how a Rust program manages memory.
+All programs have to manage the way they use a computer's memory while running.
+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
+If any of the rules are violated, the program won't compile.
+None of the features of ownership will slow down your program while it's running.

 # Heap and Memory
 When something is stored in the heap their is still a ptr ( length ,capacity , pointer ) that is stored in the stack . which points the value in the heap